top of page

 All of our passwords were conveniently organized in a file that was safely password protected.
 And by safe, I mean real safe.
 It was so safe, even I didn't know what it was (or had forgotten).
 In any case, I never figured it out, and never gained access to the much needed information.

+This is the reason I didn't want other widows to struggle as I did.
 Let's set you up to navigate your journey differently.

-The Checklist for the Newly Widowed
+The Checklist for the New(er) Widows

 So from my own personal experience, research, and from the input of financial advisors, I created what I feel is the BEST FREE resource I could: